akshayravikumar/blog/_posts/2024-5-13-ask-your-llm-to-prompt-you.md

 I've always had the misguided tendency to outsource my agency—rely on my friends, family, and the internet instead of making decisions for myself.
 Once ChatGPT came out, I felt the need to bring it everything: personal problems, work decisions, even "what should I write in this birthday card."
-We talk about this problem in education—the kids are cheating!—but it's been increasingly easy to "cheat" at life too.
+We talk about this problem in education—the kids are cheating!—but it's become increasingly easy to "cheat" at life too.

 I am fortunate to have a fully developed brain while the AI revolution is happening, because I can recognize this problem and fix it for myself.
 So what's the fix?